-I ended up purchasing a total of four 3-drawer Sterilite organizers from Target.
+I ended up purchasing a total of four Sterlite 3-drawer organizers.
 I spent less than $40 for them.
 What sold me on the Sterilite set was that each drawer can pull out completely.
 That means that if my oldest wants to dig through the yellow LEGO bricks, he can pull out the entire bin and do his hunting without blocking his brothers’ access to the rest of the LEGO drawers.

 We have a total of 12 drawers.
 They are organized as follows:

 - Brown & Tan

 - People Parts

 - Windows & Doors